“Design used to be the seasoning you’d sprinkle on for taste. Now it’s the flour you need at the start of the recipe.’’

 Pricing segmentation and upsell

 If you’re building a groundbreaking AI product, you’ll definitely want to monetize it somehow (those API credits can be a real hassle to pay for, right?).
-This means you’ll need a solid market strategy, a well-designed pricing structure, and upsell functionalities that encourage users to move up tiers—not down.
+This means you’ll need a solid market strategy, a well-designed pricing structure, and upsell functionalities that encourage users to move up tier-not down.

 This is where a skilled UX designer becomes invaluable.
 Figuring out the best places to introduce upsells and designing a smooth, effective funnel isn’t just an afterthought-it’s a crucial part of your product’s success.
 Because let’s be real, aside from great AI functionality, your second biggest priority is making sure users actually want to pay for it.